weaveworks/scope/site/installing.md

 After it’s been launched, open your browser to `http://localhost:4040`.

-> **Note:** If you're using boot2docker, replace localhost with the output of boot2docker IP.
+If you are using docker-machine, replace localhost with the IP after you've run, `docker-machine ip <VM name>`.

+Where,

+ * `<VM name>` is the name you gave to your virtual machine with docker-machine.

-> Scope allows anyone with access to the UI control over your containers: as such, the Scope app endpoint (port 4040) should not be made accessible on the Internet.
+> **Note:** Scope allows anyone with access to the UI control over your containers: as such, the Scope app endpoint (port 4040) should not be made accessible on the Internet.
 Additionally traffic between the app and the probe is currently insecure and should also not traverse the Internet.

 ###<a name="docker-weave-cloud"></a>Using Weave Cloud